 The rule change request proposed the introduction of a voluntary market operated by the Australian Energy Market Operator (AEMO).
-The market would:
+The proposed market was intended to:

-- facilitate the trading of forward contracts for gas - be based broadly off the design of the gas supply hubs currently operating in Wallumbilla and Moomba - operate on the Trayport platform used by the gas supply hubs (GSH) and the pipeline capacity trading platform - offer a range of contract tenures (e.g. daily, weekly, monthly) - settle any variances between traded and scheduled quantities at the 6 am DWGM price on the gas delivery day specified in the forward product.
+- facilitate the trading of forward contracts for gas - be based broadly off the design of the gas supply hubs currently operating in Wallumbilla and Moomba - operate on the Trayport platform used by the gas supply hubs (GSH) and the pipeline capacity trading platform - offer a range of contract tenures (e.g. daily, weekly, monthly, seasonal) - settle any variances between traded and scheduled quantities at the 6 am DWGM price on the gas delivery day specified in the forward product.

-The rule change proposal is based on a recommendation from the AEMC's 2017 Review of the Victorian declared wholesale gas market (the 2017 Review) as a way to improve spot price risk management for market participants.
+The rule change proposal is based on a recommendation from the AEMC's 2017 Review of the Victorian declared wholesale gas market (the 2017 Review) that aimed to improve spot price risk management for market participants.